ziv1234/hass_dynalite_component/README.md

 Channels can have an optional argument `type` which can be 'light', 'switch', or 'cover', creating the corresponding entity in Home Assistant.
 If not defined, 'light' is assumed

+Channels may optionally also be defined with a `fade` time in seconds.

 Channels can have an optional argument `hidden` which if set, hides them in the UI

-Channels of type 'cover' are ones where setting them to max level opens the cover and min level closes it. some covers (like mine) only need a portion of it, so if they are at 0 and go up to 0.75, they will be fully raised and stopped.
+Channels of type `cover` are ones where setting them to max level opens the cover and min level closes it. some covers (like mine) only need a portion of it, so if they are at 0 and go up to 0.75, they will be fully raised and stopped.
 This can be configures with the optional `factor` parameter

-Some channels of type 'cover' also tilt and open the tilt when opening, and close it when closing, so it also has the optional `tilt` parameter which ssays how much of the full open/close is needed for just the tilt to adjust
+Some channels of type `cover` also tilt and open the tilt when opening, and close it when closing, so it also has the optional `tilt` parameter which ssays how much of the full open/close is needed for just the tilt to adjust

+Channels of type `cover` can have an argument `class` that defines the device class: blind, shade, shutter, etc.

 ## Special Thanks